dainst/idai-field/desktop/src/manual/manual.en.md

 * *Label*: The display label of the field, which is shown in all areas of the application.
 You can enter labels for different languages.
 * *Description*: A description text that informs what data should be entered into the field.
 This text is displayed in the resource editor as a tooltip of the info icon next to the field label and is intended to help with data entry.
+* *References*: Specify URLs here to reference more information about the field or field definitions in other systems.

 ### Change input type